 I am an award-winning writer and popular genealogy speaker whose lectures share my unique brand of warmth, humor, expertise and industry knowledge.
 I am a Contributing Editor and the Book Club moderator for Lisa Louise Cooke’s Genealogy Gems; a Contributing Editor and the Genealogy Insider columnist for Family Tree Magazine; a writing coach for Family Tree University and the Editor of Ohio Genealogy News.
-I am also the author of Story of My Life: A Workbook for Preserving Your Legacy and the forthcoming Find Your Family History in U.S. Church Records.
+I am also the author of Genealogy Giants: Comparing the 4 Major Websites and Story of My Life: A Workbook for Preserving Your Legacy and the forthcoming Find Your Family History in U.S. Church Records.

 Below are suggested packages for all-day seminars, but you can customize your own from my current lecture list, too.
-Contact me about pricing and availability; I’m currently booking through 2018.
+Contact me about pricing and availability; I’m currently booking through 2019.
 For travel past metro Cleveland, Ohio, travel and hotel accommodations must be included.
-Discount for local groups is available.
+Discounted rates for local groups who book me for an all-day seminar.

 Discovering Your U.S. Ancestors